-Attire should be free of inappropriate messages.
-Sports team logos (e.g., Diamondbacks, Notre Dame), and apparel brand names (e.g., Adidas, Nike) are acceptable, provided they do not make inappropriate allusions.
-These guidelines also apply to sweatshirts and jackets that students may wear.
-Footwear should be athletic in nature: no sandals, open-toed, or platform shoes.
-Hats and sunscreen may be appropriate if the students will be in the sun.
-Hat styles should follow the same guidelines as above.
+- Attire must be free of pop-culture, political messages, and/or inappropriate messages.
+Sports team logos (e.g., Diamondbacks, Notre Dame), and apparel brand names (e.g., Adidas, Nike) are acceptable. - Footwear should be athletic in nature: no sandals, open-toed, or platform shoes. - Hats and sunscreen may be appropriate if the students will be in the sun.